stapelberg/hugo/content/posts/2019-03-10-debian-winding-down.markdown

 This post is hard to write, both in the emotional sense but also in the “I would have written a shorter letter, but I didn’t have the time” sense.
-Hence, please assume the best of intentions when reading it — it is not my intention to make anyone feel bad about their contributions, but rather to provide some insight into why my frustration level ultimately exceeded the threshold.
+Hence, please assume the best of intentions when reading it—it is not my intention to make anyone feel bad about their contributions, but rather to provide some insight into why my frustration level ultimately exceeded the threshold.